 The periodic table has total 7 periods and 18 groups.
 But according to CAS system, the number of groups is 16, because the eighth group has been divided into three groups.

-If elements are arranged in increasing order of their atomic numbers, there is repetition of properties after 2, 8, 18, and 32 elements.
+If elements are arranged in increasing order of their atomic numbers, there is a repetition of properties after 2, 8, 18, and 32 elements.

 There are two elements in the first period, eight elements in each of the second and third periods, eighteen elements in each of fourth and fifth period, thirty two elements in the sixth period and only nineteen elements till now in the seventh period.